the windsor framework

 No doubt further questions will arise and loopholes will be found and closed in due course.

-Witten by Andrew Iveson on and tagged in brexit,
+Written by Andrew Iveson on and tagged in brexit, .